 The two fundamental aspects of your Camino de Santiago packing list are your hiking boots and your backpack.
 Both should be purchased a few months ahead of the trek and used as much as possible on practice walks.

 Your shoes should fit comfortably even when wearing thick hiking socks and after your feet have swollen from hours of walking.
 Your pack should strap at the hip and put most of the weight there, instead of pulling at your shoulders.
+In your backpack, use packing cubes to help you organize and even compress your belongings to maximize your space.

 I used the Osprey Tempest 30 liter pack and lightweight, waterproof boots with a bit of ankle support.
 Although much of the Camino routes are on flat terrain, there are occasional hills and some scrambling rocky sections.